TL;DR: High-net-worth financial planning is about more than just investments; it’s a personalized strategy to preserve, grow, and transfer wealth.

 What Are High-Net-Worth Individuals (HNWIs)?

-When we talk about high-net-worth individuals (HNWIs), we refer to a group of individuals who have liquid assets of $1 million or more.
-Now, when we say "liquid assets," we mean assets that can be quickly and swiftly converted into cash.
+High-net-worth individuals (HNWIs) are people with $1 million or more in liquid assets.
+Now, when we say, "liquid assets," we mean assets that can be quickly and swiftly converted into cash.
 These liquid assets include cash, stocks, and bonds.

 At What Net Worth Should You Get a Financial Planner?

 No magic number for your net worth signals it's time to hire a financial planner.
-It really boils down to your personal circumstances, what financial milestones you're aiming for, and how complicated your finances are.
+It comes down to your personal circumstances, financial goals, and the complexity of your finances.
 Life events like marriage, starting a business, etc., can significantly impact financial planning.
 A financial planner can guide you through these changes and adjust your plan accordingly.

-Suppose you have specific financial goals, such as buying a house, funding your children's education, or preparing for a comfortable retirement.
-In that case, a financial planner can help you develop a strategy to achieve these goals.
+Suppose you want to buy a house, fund your children’s education, or prepare for retirement.
+In those cases, a financial planner can help you develop a strategy to achieve these goals.

 What Is a Respectable Net Worth?